mmu-webdesign/l4-WPD-web-term-2/rwd-task-1.md

 ## Getting started

+### Task 1

 - Create a folder called `portfolio` to contain this project.
 Add a sub-folder called `media` for your images.
-- [Get the HTML from github](https://raw.githubusercontent.com/wilsonderren/responsive-website-template/master/index.html) - copy &amp; paste into your editor and save to the root folder as `index.html`
+- [Get the HTML from github](https://github.com/mmu-webdesign/l4-rwd-template) - Select the green _Clone or download_ button, select _Download ZIP_.
+Locate the ZIP file and extract the contents.
+- Using _Visual Studio Code_ - open folder to define on the new folder (just download).
+Open index.html.

-INSERT - VIDEO WALK-THROUGH OF THE TEMPLATE (INC. COPY & PASTE INTO EDITOR AND SAVING AS INDEX.HTML)
+INSERT - VIDEO WALK-THROUGH OF THE TEMPLATE (INC. DOWNLOADING ZIP AND OPENING IN VSC)

 - Create a blank css file called `layout.css` and add it to the root of your site.
 The html template already contains a link in the `<head>`.